da-nrw/DNSCore/ContentBroker/src/main/markdown/object_model.md

 It is important to understand that the representations are independent of the package.
 They belong directly to the object (TODO repackaging)

+#### Document

+A document is uniquely definied by its DAFile's relative path subtracting the extension.
+The two files

+    2014_10_01+12_12+a/subfolder/1.jpg
+    2014_10_01+12_12+b/subfolder/1.tif

+both share the document name "subfolder/1".
+The system treats them as one logical document.
+The file "1.tif" is treated as the successor of "1.jpg", independently of its origin, which can be either by modification, conversion or a delta by a user.